automationhacks/automationhacks.github.io/_posts/who-the-heck-is-an-SDET.md

   - Testing
 ---

-A very common title in the Software Testing space is that of a SDET (expanded as **Software Development Engineer in Test**) popularized by major Tech companies like Microsoft and Amazon.
+A very common title in the Test automation space is that of an SDET (expanded as **Software Development Engineer in Test**), Phew that took nearly 7 secs to even speak out :sweat_smile: .
+It was first popularized by major Tech companies like Microsoft and Amazon and now is quite common to see in job openings

-Some companies like Google dropped the `D` in favor of more concise title **SET** (Software engineer in Test) and naturally many companies followed suit.
+Some companies like Google dropped the `D` in favor of more concise title abbreviated **SET** (Software Engineer in Test) and naturally many companies followed suit.

-But just what or who exactly is an SDET?
+But just who exactly is an SDET?

+- What do they do?
 - What skills should they possess?
-- Are they Testers, QA?
+- Are they Testers
 - Are they Developers?
-- Are they Test automation engineers?
+- Or Are they Test automation engineers?

-Whats the difference between these?

-Junior engineers new to the field might inherit this title when they first join a company or mid level engineers might get this when they change jobs, thats certainly one way to acquire the title, but what is the role all about?
+Junior engineers new to the field might inherit this title right of the bat when they first join a company or mid level engineers might get this when they change jobs, thats certainly one way to acquire the title, but what is the role all about?

 Often, there is a deep confusion on what does it actually mean to be an SDET?

-I hear statements like, I am a Test automation engineer but would like to move to an SDET.
+I hear statements like, "I am a Test automation engineer but would like to move to an SDET".

-This post aims to offer some additional perspectives into activities, skills that you may consider improving upon as an engineer in this role or aspiring to become one
+This post aims to offer some additional perspectives into activities, skills that you may consider improving upon or acquiring as an engineer already in this role or aspiring to become one

 I came across one of the best descriptions of the role in the book ** How Google Tests Software by Whittaker, James A.; Arbon, Jason; Carollo, Jeff.
 Pearson**